colelawrence/undergen/README.md

  * `*Num` | `*Count`: `number` Requires number
  * `*`: `string` Requires any string

-You can see how this parsing works in the [parse.ts](./src/parse.ts) file.
+You can see how this parsing works in the [helpers.ts](./src/helpers.ts) file.

 Todo:
- - [ ] CLI interface created based on compiled templates
+ - [x] CLI interface created based on compiled templates
     - Looking into [inquirer](https://github.com/SBoudrias/Inquirer.js) and [inquirer directory](https://github.com/nicksrandall/inquirer-directory)
  - [ ] :art: Validation error reporting.
  - [ ] :white_check_mark: General Testing (also good for documentation).